Confessions of detained Palestinians in the Gaza war: Forced confessions and torture reports

-On November 26 Physicians for Human Rights Israel denounced taped alleged confessions released by the Israeli military (IDF), intelligence (Shin Bet) and government, citing "severe concern that the interrogations included the use of torture."
+On November 26, the Physicians for Human Rights Israel denounced taped alleged confessions released by the Israeli military (IDF), intelligence (Shin Bet) and government, citing "severe concern that the interrogations included the use of torture."

 On November 30, one Palestinian (accused by Israel of being a militant) was released as part of the prisoner exchange, and said he was repeatedly asked by Israeli soldiers to make confessions with "a gun to his face".

-On December 13, the New York Times reported that Israel had interrogated medical personnel in Gaza under duress.
+On December 13, The New York Times reported that Israel had interrogated medical personnel in Gaza under duress.
 Gaza’s Ministry of Health similarly stated that Israeli interrogations of hospital staff were conducted "under duress".

-On March 29 Human Rights Watch and Amnesty International denounced taped alleged confessions released by the Israeli military (IDF), intelligence (Shin Bet) and government, stating that they were likely extracted under torture, violate international law and basic human rights, and should be considered inadmissible as credible evidence.
+On March 29, 2024, Human Rights Watch and Amnesty International denounced taped alleged confessions released by the Israeli military (IDF), intelligence (Shin Bet) and government, stating that they were likely extracted under torture, violate international law and basic human rights, and should be considered inadmissible as credible evidence.
 They also called on the Israeli government to cease publishing taped "confessions".

-On April 23 Haaretz reported that United Nations staff were tortured and forced to confess to terrorism offenses.
+On April 23, Haaretz reported that United Nations staff were tortured and forced to confess to terrorism offenses.

 The Shin Bet said they have conducted interrogations under strict legal frameworks, aiming to gather confessions and intelligence for immediate and future use.
 The interrogation settings, as reported, were intense, with the suspects often bound and held in improvised facilities.
 They cited a 1999 Israeli Supreme Court ruling that prohibited torture except for a "ticking bomb" scenario.

+In March 2026, Al Jazeera Arabic and The New Arab reported that an 18-month-old Palestinian boy named Karim Abu Nassar was tortured by Israeli forces in the Gaza Strip by using extinguished cigarettes and forced metal nails into the child's skin after the IDF detained his father, Osama, in order to extract a false confession from him.